infornica/hell_xaas/README.md

 # hell_xaas

-Just a test for checking the way some cicd works
+Just a test for checking the way some cicd worksd